ExitValue.ai

 What Decreases Metal Fabrication Value

 Aging equipment requiring replacement creates a capex overhang.
 If a shop needs $1M+ in equipment replacements within 2-3 years, buyers deduct that from their offer.
-Deferred maintenance is even worse — it signals management neglect.
+Deferred maintenance is even worse, it signals management neglect.

 Environmental liabilities from metal finishing, plating, or painting operations can kill deals.
 Phase I and Phase II environmental assessments are standard in fabrication M&A. Any contamination history or remediation obligations will be dollar-for-dollar deductions.

-Want to know what your metal fabrication business is worth?
+Estimate your metal fabrication business value

 Frequently Asked Questions